Skip to content

 chunker = CodeChunker(token_counter=simple_token_counter)

-chunks = chunker.chunk(
+chunks = chunker.chunk_text(

 max_tokens=50,